Some might call it a non-disclosure disclosure.

 The video ultimately comes across as an insult to viewers’ intelligence.

 Supposedly, deputy Scot Peterson is shown lurking in dark shadows, “obstructed by a pole.”
 Can you spot him?

 Look at those shadows in the main photo at the top of the page of this post and in the video itself.
 Why such long shadows?
 It is at 2:24 p.m. and a 25-degree latitude.
 Solar noon that day was 12:34 p.m.
 Sunset is not until 6:13 p.m in this location on this date.

-According to the timeline of the shooting from the Sun Sentinel, Cruz was dropped off by Uber at 2:19 p.m.
-After getting suited in body armor at some undisclosed location he then entered the freshman building at 2:21 p.m.
+According to the timeline of the shooting from the Sun Sentinel, Nikolas Cruz was dropped off by Uber at 2:19 p.m.
+After getting suited in body armor at some undisclosed location, he then entered the freshman building at 2:21 p.m.
 The school confirmed that Cruz exited the building at 2:28 p.m. and blended in with other students, who were fleeing campus.
-Surveillance footage still fails to capture Cruz entering or exiting, let alone rampaging inside the building.

-Broward County Sheriff Scott Israel said the footage “speaks for itself.”
+Broward County Sheriff Scott Israel said the sidewalk footage “speaks for itself.”

-The Winter Watch contends that this is all part of the “local police are yokels” psyop narrative.
-It is also a “hey, looking over there” distraction away from the real issue: proof of a crime scene.
-[See “Crime Syndicate Scheming for Implementation of Pre-Crime Powers“]
+Winter Watch contends that this is all part of the “local police are yokels” psyop narrative.
+It’s also a “hey, looking over there” distraction away from the real issue: proof of a crime scene.

 CONFUSION AGENT: An agent whose job is to produce confusion by disseminating confounding information.